KenKundert/nestedtext/doc/minimal-nestedtext.rst

     The name and value are separated by a colon followed immediately by a space.
     The characters that follow the space are the value.

-    A simple list represented with:
+    A simple list is represented with:

     .. code-block:: nestedtext